4paradigm/OpenMLDB/docs/en/app_ecosystem/feat_insight/quickstart.md

 CREATE TABLE test_db.test_table (id STRING, trx_time DATE);
 ```

-Or can use the UI and create under "Data Import".
+Or you can use the UI and create it under "Data Import".

 ![](./images/create_test_table.png)

 For easier testing, we prepare a CSV file and save it to `/tmp/test_table.csv`.
 Note that, this path is a local path for the machine that runs the OpenMLDB TaskManager, usually also the machine for FeatInsight.
-You will need the access to the machine for edition.
+You will need access to the machine for the edition.

 ```
 id,trx_time